nstamatelopoulos/OCP-disconnected-wrapper/README.md

 When the user logs in the registry there are 3 directories:

-- mirroring-workspace # Contains a sample **imageset-config.yaml** file and oc-mirror binary
+- mirroring-workspace # Contains a sample **imageset-config.yaml** file and oc-mirror binary is already in the PATH.
+If you have created a cluster this imageset-config.yaml file will have the selected release channel and version.
+If you want to mirror any operators you need to add the "operators" section below and don't touch this section or touch it if you know what you are doing.
+The reason for this is to not accidentally prune the release images.
 - registry-stuff # Its the registry folder as you can imagine from the name.
 Don't touch this directory except if you know what you are doing.
 - cluster # This is the installation directory of the cluster.